kathampy/lockdownpack/Readme.txt

 ------------------------------------------
 Credits
 ------------------------------------------
-Big time thanks to Dark_Alex for his VLF library, without which Lockdown XMB Style would have been impossible.
-Also thanks for adding the Plugins Disable feature in 5.00M33-2
+Thanks to Dark_Alex for his VLF library, without which Lockdown XMB Style would have been impossible, and also for adding the Plugins Disable feature in 5.00M33-2

 ------------------------------------------